-TURP is usually performed for non-cancerous (benign) growth of the prostate gland.
-However tissue removed during the operation is sent for analysis to confirm that the areas removed were benign.
-The results of this analysis (histology) will be discussed with you at the outpatient's appointment after the operation.
+PVP is usually performed for non-cancerous (benign) growth of the prostate gland.
+Tissue can not be sent for analysis to confirm that the areas removed were benign because it is vaporised.

 During this operation we will also look inside the bladder.
 Sometimes, we find bladder growths and stones, which may be treated during this operation.